qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 * add features to index --- index takes :class:`QgsFeature <qgis.core.QgsFeature>` object and adds it to the internal data structure.
-You can create the object manually or use one from a previous call to provider's :func:`nextFeature() <qgis.core.QgsVectorDataProvider.nextFeature>`
+You can create the object manually or use one from a previous call to provider's :meth:`nextFeature() <qgis.core.QgsVectorDataProvider.nextFeature>`

   .. code-block:: python